Gandi-IDE/scratch-vm/README.md

 ## License

-TurboWarp's modifications to Scratch are licensed under the GNU General Public License v3.0.
-See LICENSE or https://www.gnu.org/licenses/ for details.
+TurboWarp's modifications to Scratch are licensed under the GNU Lesser General Public License version 3.
+See COPYING and COPYING.LESSER for more information.

 Original license for scratch-vm: